cacheflowe/haxademic/guides/processing-notes.md

 * [VisualVM](https://visualvm.github.io/)

+#### Add another project's `src`

+This lets you use a source folder from another project, for your core library, for example

+* Right click your project and "Build Path -> Link Source..."
+* For "Linked folder location", browse to your other project's `src` directory
+  * Give it a name like "haxademic-src"

 #### Create an Uber jar with Maven

 * Add the following xml to the .pom file, inside the closing </project> tag